Convert Bank Statement to Excel: 5 Methods Compared (2026)

 | Number formatting | Pasted as text | Often text | Usually correct | Whatever you type | Real numbers |

-| Cost | Free | Free | Acrobat subscription | Your time | Free trial, then paid |
+| Cost | Free | Free | Acrobat subscription | Your time | Free to try, then paid |

 | Scales to many statements | No | No | Partially | No | Yes |